rafin-dev/LeafEmulator/README.md

 ## Simple GameBoy emulator

-Made for educational purposes, no special features.
+Made for educational purposes, no extra features.